aj9749988/NationStates/README.md

 - Epic
 - Legendary

-Also shows which accounts hold legendary cards.
+Also shows which accounts specifically hold legendary cards.

 Author

 Ashok Joseph

 ---

-Please note - The script is currently under development; the current version autoselects the first choice for each issue and then opens any packs earned.
-I am working on a version that tests all the choices within the issues to determine if any packs have higher pack success rates.
-Also, this hack was created for educational purposes, not intended to be exploited in-game.
-Enjoy! :)
+Disclaimer:
+This project is an independent, fan-made userscript and is not affiliated with, endorsed, or supported by NationStates or its creators.
+Use of this script is at your own risk, and you should comply with NationStates’ site rules and terms of service.